flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

         # external-markdown: {} (1)
         ```

-        1. For production or PR purposes please ensure that the above plugin reads `external-markdown: {}` (without the preceding `#`) before finalizing your PR.
+        1. For production or PR purposes, please ensure that the above plugin reads `external-markdown: {}` (without the preceding `#`) before finalizing your PR.

 !!! info "Faster Preview Server"
     You can opt to use a faster instance of the developer server by invoking the flag `--dirtyreload`.
 This just checks for any markdown that has changed since the HTML was rendered and will reconstruct any relevant pages only, rather than rebuilding the entire website.